bihealth/snappy-pipeline/docs/installation.rst

 To make it easier to follow the coding style, we use `pre-commit <https://pre-commit.com>`_ hooks.
 These hooks will run the style checks before you commit your changes and will automatically fix some issues.

-First, install the pre-commit package (if not already installed):
+First, install the pre-commit package (if not already installed, part of the optional dependency group ``dev``):

 .. code-block:: shell